thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 16. Press `OK` and give the password for the `Administrator` user

-17. Restart the computer

-18. You are now on the domain
+17. You are now on the domain, press `OK`, and restart the computer

-19. Login :D
+18. Login :D

 ## Managing the server ##